Subramanian Swamy: Muslims

 After the 2011 Mumbai bombings, he wrote a controversial editorial wherein, as a response to Islamic terrorism, he called for the removal of 300 mosques built at sites of Hindu temples. and for the disenfranchisement of Muslims unless they "acknowledge that their ancestors were Hindus".
 After the Faculty of Arts and Sciences at Harvard voted to have his classes removed for "demonising" Muslims, his regular Harvard summer teaching sessions were cancelled because of this article.

 In a 2020 Vice interview, he stated that under the Indian constitution, "Article 14 guarantees equality of equals" and that "there is no such thing as equal rights, they [Muslim immigrants] are not in an equal category."
 He added, "We know that where the Muslim population is large, there is always trouble."
 He later claimed that this had been misinterpreted in a tweet stating, "One fake quote is that I had declared Muslims are not equal to Hindus under Art.
 14."

+Punjab Politics

+Swamy had been sent to the Golden Temple to settle with Jarnail Singh Bhindranwale in 1984, he was greeted and had good relations with him.
+Swamy stated that Bhindranwale had wanted to come to a non-violent solution to the issues that Punjab had, and Bhindranwale condemned the terrorism and violent incidents that happened prior to the operation.
+Swamy also condemned the needless military action and use of the Indian Army in a political battle between the Congress and the Akali protests- he believed, since Bhindranwale was staunchly anti-Communist, the Soviet Union pushed for the operation.

+Harvinder Singh Phoolka, Pushpindar Singh and Subramanian Swamy at The Sikh Forum, 33rd Anniversary of Operation Blue Star.